a solo traveler in a red jacket peers into the expanse of the lamar valley in yellowstone national park

 The ideal focal length for wildlife

-The big primes aren’t too far off their mark.
-The 500mm or 600mm focal length is actually quite ideal for most wildlife photography.
+The big primes aren’t too far off the mark when it comes to focal length.
+The 500mm or 600mm focal length is actually ideal for most wildlife photography.
 Thus, if we could just find a way to get these focal lengths in something with the ability to zoom wider so that we can also photograph landscapes…

 The balance of landscape and wildlife lens qualities